SEMA members speak out with one voice against stigma, violence, and impunity

 To maintain a safe international platform for survivors to come together and shape the narrative on wartime sexual violence

 To promote the holistic model of care for victims, integrating psycho-social, legal and livelihood development support with medical care

 To advocate for the abolition of sexual violence as a weapon of war

 SEMA members advocate with key players responsible for the design and implementation of policies that affect communities ravaged by conflict-related sexual violence.

 This means meeting with governments and international organisations to influence concrete changes in how sexual violence in conflict is addressed.

-- In April, a SEMA member presented the key recommendations of a joint report submitted to the Universal Periodical Review of DRC to the Human Rights Council in Geneva.
-The report highlights the need to fight impunity, to address the lack of access to reparations and holistic care, and the urgent need to implement prevention and a proper strategy to achieve equality between women and men in DRC
+- SEMA members presented the key recommendations of a joint report submitted to the Universal Periodical Review of DRC to the Human Rights Council in Geneva.
+The report highlights the need to fight impunity, to address the lack of access to reparations and holistic care, and the urgent need to implement prevention and a proper strategy to achieve equality between women and men in DRC;

-- On October 30, survivors participated in the launch of the Global Fund for Survivors, the reparations initiative spearheaded by Dr. Mukwege and Nadia Murad, showcased during a United Nations event to mark the 10th anniversary of the UN Mandate on Sexual Violence in New York City, where survivors gave compelling testimony about their realities and the pressing need for survivor-centred approaches to change
+- Survivors participated in the launch of the Global Survivors Fund, the reparations initiative spearheaded by Dr. Mukwege and Nadia Murad, showcased during a United Nations event to mark the 10th anniversary of the UN Mandate on Sexual Violence in New York City, where survivors gave compelling testimony about their realities and the pressing need for survivor-centred approaches to change.